opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

      </dependency>
      ```

-   * If the external <ins>Instrumentation Plugin</ins> JAR imports any `io.opentracing:opentracing-*` dependencies, the `io.opentracing.contrib:opentracing-tracerresolver`, or any other OpenTracing dependencies that are guaranteed to be provided by <ins>SpecialAgent</ins>, then these dependencies **MUST BE** excluded in the dependency spec (as shown in the example for OkHttp just above).
+   * If the external <ins>Integration</ins> JAR imports any `io.opentracing:opentracing-*` dependencies, the `io.opentracing.contrib:opentracing-tracerresolver`, or any other OpenTracing dependencies that are guaranteed to be provided by <ins>SpecialAgent</ins>, then these dependencies **MUST BE** excluded in the dependency spec (as shown in the example for OkHttp just above).

      _If this is not done, it may lead to `LinkageError` due to the existence of multiple versions of the same class in different class loaders._

 1. **What is the required library that must be present in a target runtime for this rule to be compatible?**

-   For <ins>Instrumentation Rules</ins> that have external <ins>Instrumentation Plugins</ins>, this required library is effectively the dependency that the <ins>Instrumentation Plugin</ins> uses to implement its instrumentation logic for the specific 3rd-party library.
+   For <ins>Integration Rules</ins> that have external <ins>Integrations</ins>, this required library is effectively the dependency that the <ins>Integration</ins> uses to implement its instrumentation logic for the specific 3rd-party library.

-   For <ins>Instrumentation Rules</ins> that do not have an external <ins>Instrumentation Plugin</ins>, this is the effectively the same.
-However, in this case, the <ins>Instrumentation Rules</ins> import this/these dependencies directly.
+   For <ins>Integration Rules</ins> that do not have an external <ins>Integrations</ins>, this is the effectively the same.
+However, in this case, the <ins>Integration Rules</ins> import this/these dependencies directly.

-   <ins>SpecialAgent</ins> needs to know **what is the required library that must be present in a target runtime**, so it can create a `fingerprint.bin` that will later be used to determine compatibility with target runtimes.
+   The <ins>SpecialAgent</ins> needs to know **what is the required library that must be present in a target runtime**, so it can create a `fingerprint.bin` that will later be used to determine compatibility with target runtimes.

-   **Required libraries that must be present** must be declared as a dependency in the <ins>Instrumentation Rule's</ins> POM as:
+   **Required libraries that must be present** must be declared as a dependency in the <ins>Integration Rule's</ins> POM as:

      ```xml
      <dependency>